The best family-friendly hotels to book in mainland Greece

 A member of Design Hotels, Ekies All Senses Resort is a lovely waterside retreat in Halkidiki with 80 individually decorated rooms and suites.
 Natural local materials, notably wood and marble, combine with contemporary and vintage furnishing to create unique interiors.
 Beds come with eco-friendly Coco-Mat mattresses and linens for a restful slumber.
 The landscaped grounds and lush planting create an unpretentious back-to-nature vibe, with a free-form seawater pool, a playground, and an open-air wellness spa offering holistic treatments using locally sourced seaweed, clay and garden herbs.
 The Kids’ Club runs one-week programmes – choose from creative pursuits or watersports.
 There’s a choice of open-air dining venues, including the romantic Treehouse – expect creative Greek cuisine prepared with local seasonal organic produce, with specials for kids, and superb cocktails.
 Breakfast is a feast of homemade delights, served buffet style on a wooden deck overlooking the sea.

-Don’t miss: Hire a motorboat, order a picnic, then set out to explore Vourvourou Bay’s lovely sandy beaches, turquoise waters and nine rocky islets.
+Don’t miss: Hire a motorboat, order a picnic, then set out to explore Vourvourou Bay’s gorgeous sandy beaches, turquoise waters and nine rocky islets.

 Stay: Family suites accommodate two adults and four kids – the best have private gardens with hammocks and a plunge pool.